Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Conclusion

-Each paragraph title includes a reference in ``[ ]'', corresponding to the cell in Figure~\ref{fig:designSpace-potential}, such as [LN], which represents the Linear and Nonlinear interaction in the second row, fourth column.
-We provide both a recommended interaction method and an equivalent alternative.
-For instance, if mid-air gestures are suggested, we also indicate which everyday objects can replace them, and vice versa.
-For the five applications along the diagonal, since Figure~\ref{fig:designSpace-potential} can only depict one example per cell, we use the format ``[XX-2]'' (e.g., [BB-2]) to indicate the second example application not shown on the diagonal.
+\myAppSection{Example Applications}{sec:app-remaining} Each paragraph title includes a reference in ``[ ]'', corresponding to a cell in \Cref{fig:designSpace-potential}.
+For instance, [LN] represents the Linear and Nonlinear interaction in the second row, fourth column.
+For each example, we provide both a recommended interaction method and an equivalent alternative (i.e., EOIs for MAIs and vice versa).
+For the five applications along the diagonal, since \Cref{fig:designSpace-potential} can only depict one example per cell, we use the format ``[XX-2]'' (e.g., [BB-2]) to indicate the second application not shown.

+In some examples, we also incorporate interactions not included in the initial design space (\Cref{fig:designSpace}), such as micro-gestures, as our subsequent studies and reflections suggested that the framework has broader applicability.

-\paragraph{Steam Train with Whistle [BB]} A train runs on tracks controlled by two separate Binary interactions: one for movement and one for the whistle sound.
+\paragraph{Whistling Train [BB]} A train runs on tracks controlled by two separate Binary interactions: one for movement and one for the whistle sound.
 For instance, one hand engages a latch: when engaged, the train moves forward; when disengaged, it stops, similar to an electrical switch.
-Alternatively, the hand can perform mid-air gestures, such as a thumbs-up gesture to move the train forward or a stop gesture (hand raised with palm facing forward) to stop the train.
+Alternatively, the hand can perform MAIs, such as a thumbs-up gesture to move the train forward or a stop gesture to halt it.
 The other hand can control the whistle sound by pressing a table bell, or by using a pinch gesture in mid-air.

-\paragraph{Finger Whac-A-Mole~\cite{schneider_reconviguration_2019} [BB-2]} Each hand taps the moles using Binary interactions.
-For example, both hands can hold a blister pack, with digital moles appearing on the raised bumps (where the medication is stored).
+\paragraph{Finger Whac-A-Mole [BB-2]} Each hand taps the moles using Binary interactions.
+For example, both hands can hold a blister pack, with virtual moles appearing on the raised bumps (where medication is stored).
 The thumbs can press down on these bumps to hit the moles; when a mole is hit, it will appear in another position.
-If no physical object is available, the moles can appear on the surface of the index fingers, and the thumbs can press them to hit them.
+If no physical object is available, the moles can appear arranged along the length of the index finger, allowing the thumb to tap different positions to hit them.